vector-y/cecs419-notes/chapter1.md

 # Computable Functions

-NB: This document provides an overview to the prologue from _An Introduction To Recursive Function Theory_.
+NB: This document provides an overview to the first 4 chapters from _An Introduction To Recursive Function Theory_.
 Helpful links are inlined throughout.
 If you see any errors, feel free to open an issue or PR to report or fix them.